alexy/fundata1/fundata1-lessons.markdown

 We ended up using a Clojure wrapper for [Google Protocol Buffers](http://code.google.com/apis/protocolbuffers/), [clojure-protobuf](github.com/ninjudd/clojure-protobuf) for storing adjacency lists, and [Tokyo Cabinet](http://www.1978th.net/tokyocabinet/) wrapper for storing the protobuf as a value under each @user key.
 Our adjacency lists have an added layer of days.
 We call the input graph _daily repliers_, or _dreps_.
 We use [jiraph](http://github.com/ninjudd/jiraph/) to access Tokyo Cabinet from Clojure, and [cake](http://github.com/ninjudd/cake/) to build projects with protobuffers easily -- all great work of `@ninjudd` and `@lancepantz`.

 Then _dreps_ loading time drops to about 2 minutes, which is great.
 However, writing Tokyo Cabinets may be surprisingly slow on journaling file systems such as `ext3`.
 Currently it takes more than half an hour to dump the resulting social capital graph from Clojure, which we report as _N/A_ as it's not usable.

+Haskell proved too slow with String Map, so we ended up interning strings and working with an IntMap and a dictionary to disintern back to strings as a last step.
+Daniel Fisher was instrumental in bringing Haskell up to speed with OCaml and then beating it.
+Don Stewart provided awesome leadership and amazing modification of Haskell's core data structured before your very eyes.

+The original Haskell implementation used up all the RAM and crashed.
+Simon Marlow of Haskell runtime helped identify a loop in the garbage collector, and then we debugged it together.
+There was not a single box in MSR Cambridge UK with 64 GB of RAM, so we ended up renting an Amazon EC2 instance, the largest one, with 68 GB of RAM.
+It was an integer overflow in the GC, and KSC was officially the largest ever Haskell program by RAM churn!

+I'd like to thank Tim Bray fro the [Wide Finder project](http://www.tbray.org/ongoing/When/200x/2009/12/08/WF-Tuning-Clojure) which inspired benchmarkifying KSC.

+This benchmark was first presented at the first-ever [Clojure Conj conference](http://clojure-conj.org/).
+Our hope is that Clojure, as the youngest and the most dynamic of these functional languages, will catch up to speed with them all!